eclipse-langium/langium-website/hugo/content/guides/keywords-as-identifiers/_index.md

 The `HelloWorldSemanticTokenProvider` works, and you might see a different highlighting XOR you might not see any difference, e.g. "Hello" is still blue here.
 This leads us to the third step.

+## Step 3: Ensure that your editor styles the chosen semantic token type

 The __third step__ is to ensure, that your editor supports the assigned semantic tokens:
 Depending on your editor and the currently selected color theme, the semantic token type selected in `HelloWorldSemanticTokenProvider` might not be supported or didn't got a different color in the color theme.
 The easiest way to detect such problems is to change the current color theme and to try some others.